ffund/compe-design-project/lab2/input-output.md

 sudo python3 flask-led.py
 ```

 Now, you should be able to view the Flask page in your browser.
 Open a browser on any device on the same network as your Pi, and in the address bar, type either the Pi's IP address, or the hostname you use to access the Pi over SSH.
-Once you have verified that you can access this page, you can stop the Flask app with \keys{Ctrl+C}.
+Once you have verified that you can access this page, you can stop the Flask app with `Ctrl`+`C`.

 The Flask app calls functions from the `virtualhat` library to turn the "virtual" LED on and off.
 Your task is to *modify* the `virtualhat` library so that your Flask app will *actually* turn the LED on and off.
 (You won't modify the HTML or Python source code of the Flask app.)